Eskimo Nell (film): Background

 Many of the film's characters are based on real personalities of the time.
 Lady Longhorn and Lord Coltwind — the backers of the wholesome family version — are thinly veiled caricatures of Mary Whitehouse and Lord Longford.
 Benny U. Murdoch is loosely based on Tony Tenser, head of Tigon films.
 A more obscure figure the film ridicules is Louis "Deke" M. Heyward, the London representative of AIP (American International Pictures), who had previously clashed with the film's writer Michael Armstrong in 1969 during the making of Armstrong's directing debut, The Haunted House of Horror (1969).
 In Eskimo Nell Heyward is parodied as "Big Dick", a crass, foul-mouthed American producer from "A.W.P Films", and the backer of the hardcore porno version.
 A similar character had previously appeared in Armstrong's script for The Sex Thief (1973).

-A pre-fame Mary Millington, then just a jobbing actress and model using her married name Mary Maxted, has a small role in the film as a stripping traffic warden who auditions for a part in the film within a film.
+Mary Millington has a small role in the film as a stripping traffic warden who auditions for a part in the film within a film.
 Although Millington appears only fleetingly (with her audition sped up for comic effect), stills from her scene were used to publicize the film in magazines including Titbits and Cinema X.

 The film is not to be confused with Richard Franklin's 1975 film The True Story of Eskimo Nell which was released in the UK as Dick Down Under.
 Campbell's film was re-titled The Sexy Saga of Naughty Nell and Big Dick in Australia.

 Long half financed with Barry Jacobs' Eagle films.
 Long had directed by then, but commissioned Martin Campbell write and direct.
 Long says the film is loosely based on fact and real people who were in the film industry.